davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 ### <a name="DatesExpir"></a>Dates and Expiration

-The dates in the key structure dump are [Unix epochs][epoch].
+The dates in the key certificate dump are [Unix epochs][epoch].
 Convert to human-readable with:

 [epoch]: http://en.wikipedia.org/wiki/Unix_time

     $ date -d @1281838967
     Sat Aug 14 22:22:47 EDT 2010

 The 'expires' value of '0' means that the key itself has no expiration date.
 Note that we will find out shortly that there are multiple ways to express key expiration.
-This mechanism is part of the key definition - changing it would change the Key ID for the Primary key, which would in turn invalidate all signatures for the key structure.
+This mechanism is part of the key definition - changing it would change the Key ID for the Primary key, which would in turn invalidate all signatures for the key certificate.

 Perhaps for that reason, gpg does not use this field to define the expiration date for a generated key.
 It is expressed in the key self-signature, as shown later.